NAFTeam/NAFF/docs/src/Guides/7 Advanced Scale Usage.md

 Now you learned how to make checks for a scale right after we tell you to use scales to split your code into different files.
 Ironic, if you want a check for any interaction in any scale.

-Lucky you however, since you seem to have forgotten about python subclassing.
+Lucky you, however, since you seem to have forgotten about python subclassing.
-By subclassing your own custom scale, your can still split your code in as many files as you want without having to redefine your checks.
+By subclassing your own custom scale, your can still split your code into as many files as you want without having to redefine your checks.

 ### File 1
 ```python